How to update a person's data from a webhook in a journey or playbook

 NOTE

-• You don’t need to provide the merge key (merge_by) or merge key strategy (find_strategy) values, because the system will already know which contact the data is associated with.
+• You don’t need to provide the merge key (merge_by) or merge key strategy (find_strategy) since the system already knows which contact the data belongs to.

-• The maximum number of fields that can be updated is 5.
-Your response can send more or fewer than 5 fields in the payload; only those that are selected in the webhook shape setup in the journey will be updated.
+• You can update a maximum of 5 fields.
+You can send more or fewer fields in the payload, but only the fields selected in the webhook shape setup will be updated.

 Set up the webhook action shape in your journey or playbook

-3. Next, click Add field and select up to 5 Person and/or Organizations fields.
-Note that only fields which are editable can be added (such as system and custom fields).
+4. Add fields: Click Add field to select up to 5 editable Person and/or Organization fields (this includes system and custom fields).

-• This action can occur — Allow this action to trigger Only once or More than once (for a journey, consider also the People can be in journey setting).
+• Trigger frequency: Choose whether this action should trigger only once or more than once (consider the People can be in journey setting for journeys).

-• If this action fails (Journey only) — Do you want the person to proceed in the journey, or exit the journey?
+• If this action fails (Journey only): Decide if the person should proceed in the journey or exit if the action fails.

 NOTE

-• Any issues regarding the webhook response will be interpreted as a Failed result at the webhook action.
+• Any issues with the webhook response will be marked as a failure in the webhook action.

-• You can check the webhook data source’s Log for the response status code and more detail on the result of the webhook action.
+• You can check the webhook data source’s log for the response status code and more details about the webhook action result.

-• See the Webhook response statuses documentation for information on whether a response is marked successful, unsuccessful, or will be retried.
+• For information on response statuses, including whether a response is successful, unsuccessful, or will be retried, see Webhook Response Statuses.